leapmotion/leapjs/PROTOCOL.md

 # Leap Motion WebSocket server

-The Leap Motion service provides a WebSocket server listening to port 6347 on the localhost domain.
-This server provides tracking data.
-Currently, there are two protocol supported.
+The Leap Motion service provides a locally running WebSocket server listening to port 6347.
+This server provides tracking data as JSON.

+## Typical sequence of events on connecting

+* Connects to `/v2.json`
+* Server resonds with `{version: 2}`
+* Client sends `{enableGestures:true}`
+* Servers sends frames (one message per frame)
+* Client sends `{heartbeat:true}` every 100ms

 ## Negotiating protocol

 The client requests a specific version of the protocol by requesting a specific path.
 Currently the only supported paths are `/`, `/v1.json` and `/v2.json`.
 The server responds with a message indicating what protocol it can respond with.
 It is assumed that any client can currently speak and protocol lower than what it is requesting.
 Support for a minimum supported protocol will be added later.

 Currently, version 1 and version 2 of the protocol are differentiated only by the use heartbeats.
 Heartbeats are used to inform the Leap service that the current application wants exclusive use of the Leap.
+If the server responds with version 1, you should not send it heartbeats.

 ## Version 1